 At the time that EPA promulgated the January 18, 2008 standards, EPA did not promulgate a final decision for existing stationary RICE located at area sources, or for existing stationary RICE having a rating of less than or equal to 500 HP and that are located at major sources.
 EPA issued subsequent standards addressing existing compression ignition (CI) RICE and existing spark ignition (SI) RICE sources on March 3, 2010 (75 FR 9648) and August 20, 2010 (75 FR 51570), respectively.

-On January 30, 2013 (78 FR 6674), EPA finalized amendments to the NESHAP that included new reporting requirements for stationary emergency RICE having a rating pf greater than 100 HP, and that operate or are contractually obligated to be available for more than 15 hours per year (up to a maximum of 100 hours per year) for emergency demand response.
+On January 30, 2013 (78 FR 6674), EPA finalized amendments to the NESHAP that included new reporting requirements for stationary emergency RICE having a rating of greater than 100 HP, and that operate or are contractually obligated to be available for more than 15 hours per year (up to a maximum of 100 hours per year) for emergency demand response.

 This supporting statement addresses the burden associated with the original NESHAP and each of the amendments described above.
 This information is being collected to assure compliance with 40 CFR part 63, subpart ZZZZ.